lindseystead/foodbank-checkin-portfolio/admin/README.md

 ### Prerequisites

 - Node.js 18+ and npm
-- Backend API running (see backend folder)
+- Backend API running (backend not included in this repository)
 - Supabase project configured

 ### Installation